This article was originally written in October, 2015.

 To make matters worse, every seat in the brand new arena had been stamped with a Shawmut logo, a company that no longer existed.
-As a result, each and every seat needed to be replaced, before anybody even had the chance to sit in them.
+As a result, each and every seat needed to be replaced before anybody even had the chance to sit in them.
 On top of that, the arena’s entire color scheme had to be altered.
 Finally, a ready-to-be-used FleetCenter emerged.
 What a start.

 It wasn’t until July of 2005 that the arena took on its new name: TD Garden.
 However, from February to March, the arena was being advertised as “YourGarden”, as in – you could buy the naming rights for a day on eBay.
 We aren’t kidding.

-The Harvard graduate did this all in good fun, as part of a long-lasting rivalry between a Red Sox fan who he was buddies with (named Jerry Rappaport), and himself.
-However, there was no way that Boston’s arena was going to be named after a man in pinstripes, so the name was rejected.
+The Harvard graduate did this all in good fun as part of a long-lasting rivalry between Konrad and his former college roommate and Red Sox fan, Jerry Rappaport.
+However, there was no way that Boston’s arena was going to be named after a man in pinstripes.
+The name was rejected.

-After a merger with Commerce Bancorp in April of 2008, TD Banknorth became TD Bank, forming the grounds of it’s most recent name change.
+After a merger with Commerce Bancorp in April of 2008, TD Banknorth became TD Bank, forming the grounds of its most recent name change.